Apologies, but this page is still under construction…

 - The ACL Anthology Reference Corpus contains the documents for the CL-focused test collection

-- The Semantic Web Conference Corpus contains the documents for the SW-focused test collection
+- The Semantic Web Conference Corpus contains the documents for the SW-focused test collection (update: unfortunately, this dataset no longer seems to be available)

 - topics.IR.xml contains the topic set for the IR-focused test collection